0xvaishnavi/Python-codes/README.md

 List of contents:

-Code1- Python program to find the biggest number from the given three numbers.
+Code-3: Python program to find the biggest number from the given three numbers using built-in function and nested if statements.

 Code2- Python program to print factors of a given number.